fmalina/revisions-blocl/activism/swimmingwithsharks.md

 internal management.

-The trouble is, he said with a perfectly calm smile, a bank’s internal management often don’t know what’s going on themselves because banks today are so vast and hugely complex.
+The trouble is, he said with a perfectly calm smile, a bank’s internal management often don't know what’s going on themselves because banks today are so vast and hugely complex.

 ‘Recruiters get hold of your CV and make offers on behalf of banks.’‘That’s the